m4deme1ns4ne/LongConspectWriter/README.md

 - still sensitive to transcript quality
 - not packaged as a user-facing application yet
 - evaluation is still manual / research-oriented
+- the Synthesizer defaults to a local GGUF backend, with a Transformers fallback for compatibility
 - final Markdown export is a simple formatter over the generated JSON, so malformed upstream output can still affect the result

 ## Citation